zackarhino/the_licc/README.md

 To use it, simply drag around the sliders until you find something that tickles your fancy.
 Consider your fancy tickled.

-### The licc is a place for musicians of all types, as long as your music is weird and made using obscure musical concepts!
+#### the licc is a place for musicians of all types, as long as your music is weird and made using obscure musical concepts!
-#### Come visit whenever you want to have a good time!
+### Come visit whenever you want to have a good time!

 <img src="images/the_licc_party.png" width="50%">
 <img src="images/the_licc_dance.png" width="50%">